curl/everything-curl/source/layout.md

 libcurl can be built to support.
 The "virtual" TLS internal API is a backend agnostic API used internally to access TLS and crypto functions without the main code knowing which specific TLS library is used.
-This allows the person who builds libcurl to select from a wide variety TLS libraries to build with.
+This allows the person who builds libcurl to select from a wide variety of TLS libraries to build with.

 We also maintain a [SSL comparison table](https://curl.se/docs/ssl-compared.html) on the website to aid